dansl/Steamy-Handheld-PC/README.md

 - Set your controller to "Steam Deck" mode using DeckyPlumber.
 - Install "CSS Loader" Decky Loader Plugin and "[Handheld Controller Glyphs](https://github.com/victor-borges/handheld-controller-glyphs)" to change all the glyphs in the UI to match your device.
 - Install [Conky](https://github.com/brndnmtthws/conky) for monitoring system resources on your desktop.
   - For instance, on the Ayaneo Flip DS, you can play games on the top screen and monitor your system resources on the bottom screen.
 Use my [FlipDS Conky config](https://raw.githubusercontent.com/dansl/Steamy-Handheld-PC/refs/heads/main/Conky-config-FlipDS.txt) to get started.
 Download the file and drop it in your "~/" home folder and rename it ".conkyrc", then open Conky.
+You will also need to install "radeontop" via pacman for GPU stats.
 [Screenshot](https://raw.githubusercontent.com/dansl/Steamy-Handheld-PC/refs/heads/main/Conky.jpg)

 ## Fixes:
 ### Audio Fix: